Policies

 Schedule

-• Build a schedule that works best for you
+• Build a schedule that works best for you and your team.

-• Don't miss meetings
+• Don't miss meetings!

 In support of all those with families at Air, we try our best to conclude all company meetings and gatherings by 5 pm ET.
 Calendar We use Google Calendar to communicate company meetings.
 You are responsible for checking the calendar to remain aware of upcoming meetings or events that require your attendance.
 We use Rippling (HRIS), Slack, and Google Calendar to communicate vacation schedules across the team.
 Vacation Air promotes the importance of time away from the office.
 Taking time off to recharge is critical to doing your best work.
 We also believe that "unlimited" vacation policies are generous in theory but confusing in practice.
 Set vacation policies are overly prescriptive.
 Instead, we take a "minimum days off" approach, meaning that we strongly encourage employees to take at least 15 flexible days off each year.
 There is no maximum vacation recommendation, with the recognition that employees must monitor and manage their projects and other business matters responsibly at all times.
 All flexible vacation days must be pre-approved by your manager.
 We also offer about 20 total fixed days off per year for our US employees: